Central values of additive twists of cuspidal $L$-functions: Background: Weight Laplacians and additive twists

 where the implied constant also depends on $f$ (here we also use Stirling's approximation, which shows that $\Gamma(k/2+1/2+\eps +it)$ is bounded in $t$).
 By the functional equation, we derive similarly that

 Finally by the period integral representation (\ref{periodint}), we get the bound

-for $(k-1)/2-\eps \leq\Re s\leq (k+1)/2+\eps$. \\ Thus the Phragmen-Lindelöf principle applies and we conclude that
+for $(k-1)/2-\eps \leq\Re s\leq (k+1)/2+\eps$.
+Thus the Phragmen-Lindelöf principle applies and we conclude that

-Although this is a crude bound, it shows together with
+Although this is a crude bound, it shows together with \cite[(2.37)]{Iw};

-(see \cite[(2.37)]{Iw}) that the main generating series $D^{m,n}(f, s)$, defined in (\ref{lfunc}) for $\Gamma=\Gamma_0(q)$ and in (\ref{lfunc2}) for general $\Gamma$, converges absolutely (and locally uniformly) in some half-plane $\Re s\gg_{m,n} 1$ to an analytic function.We will later see (Corollary \ref{lindelof}) that in fact additive twists satisfy a Lindelöf type bound; $L(f,a/c,k/2)\ll_\eps c^\eps$ for all $\eps>0$.
+that the main generating series $D^{m,n}(f, s)$ (defined in (\ref{lfunc}) for $\Gamma=\Gamma_0(q)$ and in (\ref{lfunc2}) for general $\Gamma$) converges absolutely (and locally uniformly) in some half-plane $\Re s\gg_{m,n} 1$ to an analytic function.
+It is not hard to show (see Remark \ref{lindelof}) that in fact additive twists satisfy a Lindelöf type bound; $L(f,a/c,k/2)\ll_\eps c^\eps$ for all $\eps>0$.